Financial-Times/origami/README.md

 Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-forms`.

 ## Markup

-`o-forms` defines form elements as a combination of 'fields' and 'inputs'.
-At its core, a field holds the information about an input (such as a label) and the input itself.
+`o-forms` has "field" elements which hold an input and information about that input, e.g. its label text.

-Regardless of the input type used, all elements follow the same structure:
+All form fields follow the same structure:
 ```
 ┌— field container (.o-forms-field) —————┐
 |      (one of div or label)             |